RealKinetic/locust_k8s/Blog_part_1.md

     $ ./example_server

-Then we run locust and give it our file.
+Then we run Locust and give it our file.

     locust -f locustfile.py --host=http://localhost:8080

-We pass in the host of our example server which is running on port 8080 of our localhost.
+We pass in the host of our example server which is running on port 8080 of localhost.

-With that now running we can open the web user interface at: http://localhost:8089
+With Locust running we can open the web user interface at: http://localhost:8089

 We can do a quick test by adding 1 user to simulate and 1 for a hatch rate.
 Then click the `Start swarming` button.